Far out: NASA space telescope's 1st cosmic view goes deep

 NASA is collaborating on Webb with the European and Canadian space agencies.

-“I’m now really excited as this dramatic progress augurs well for reaching the ultimate prize for many astronomers like myself: pinpointing “Cosmic Dawn” — the moment when the universe was first bathed in starlight,” Richard Ellis, professor of astrophysics at University College London, said via email.
+“I’m now really excited as this dramatic progress augurs well for reaching the ultimate prize for many astronomers like myself: pinpointing “Cosmic Dawn” — the moment when the universe was first bathed in starlight,” Ellis said.

 AP Aerospace Writer Marcia Dunn contributed.